kahinimehta/GRMPYGithub/Data_Narrative_Template.md

 [GRMPY](https://pennlinc.github.io/grmpyproject/)
 * What is our goal data format?
    * i.e. in what form do we want the data by the end of the "Curation" step?
 BIDS?
 Something else?
-   In BIDS format, then fMRIPrep processed
+   In BIDS format, then fMRIPrep processed, then XCP processed

 ### Data Acquisition